Albania: Human rights

+In 2014 the Albanian Helsinki Committee (AHC) reported that the number of female murder victims is still high.
+The Commissioner for Protection from Discrimination has raised concerns regarding the family registration law that discriminates against women.
+As a result, heads of households, who are overwhelmingly men, have the right to change family residency without their partners' permission.

+In 2015, the association ILGA-Europe ranked Albania 19th in terms of LGBT rights out of 49 observed European countries.
+On the latest report in 2022, lack of progress caused Albania to be ranked the 28th country in Europe, among 49 countries observed.

 Administrative divisions

 Albania is defined within a territorial area of 28748 km2 in the Balkan Peninsula.
 It is informally divided into three regions, the Northern, Central and Southern Regions.
-Since its Declaration of Independence in 1912, Albania has reformed its internal organization 21 times.
+Since its Declaration of Independence in 1912, Albania has reformed its internal organisation 21 times.
 Presently, the primary administrative units are the twelve constituent counties (qarqe/qarqet), which hold equal status under the law.
 Counties had previously been used in the 1950s and were recreated on 31 July 2000 to unify the 36 districts (rrathë/rrathët) of that time.
 The largest county in Albania by population is Tirana County with over 800,000 people.
 The smallest county, by population, is Gjirokastër County with over 70,000 people.
-The largest in the county, by area, is Korçë County encompassing 3711 km² of the southeast of Albania.
+The largest county, by area, is Korçë County encompassing 3711 km² of the southeast of Albania.
 The smallest county, by area, is Durrës County with an area of 766 km² in the west of Albania.

-The counties are made up of 61 second-level divisions knowneven in rural areasas municipalities (bashki/bashkia).
+The counties are made up of 61 second-level divisions known as municipalities (bashki/bashkia).
 The municipalities are the first level of local governance, responsible for local needs and law enforcement.
 They unified and simplified the previous system of urban and rural municipalities or communes (komuna/komunat) in 2015.
-For smaller issues of local government, the municipalities are organized into 373 administrative units (njësia/njësitë administrative).
+For smaller issues of local government, the municipalities are organised into 373 administrative units (njësia/njësitë administrative).
 There are also 2980 villages (fshatra/fshatrat), neighborhoods or wards (lagje/lagjet), and localities (lokalitete/lokalitetet) previously used as administrative units.

 Economy

-The transition from a socialist planned economy to a capitalist mixed economy in Albania has been largely successful.
-The country has a developing mixed economy classified by the World Bank as an upper-middle income economy.
-In 2016, it had the 4th lowest unemployment rate in the Balkans with an estimated value of 14.7%.
-Its largest trading partners are Italy, Greece, China, Spain, Kosovo and the United States.
-The lek (ALL) is the country's currency and is pegged at approximately 132.51 lek per euro.

-The cities of Tirana and Durrës constitute the economic and financial heart of Albania due to their high population, modern infrastructure and strategic geographical location.
-The country's most important infrastructure facilities take course through both of the cities, connecting the north to the south as well as the west to the east.
-Among the largest companies are the petroleum Taçi Oil, Albpetrol, ARMO and Kastrati, the mineral AlbChrome, the cement Antea, the investment BALFIN Group and the technology Albtelecom, Vodafone, Telekom Albania and others.